natfarleydev/missionary-meal-planner/README.md

 # Missionary Meal Planner

 A Streamlit application for creating visual meal planner schedules for missionary companionships.
-This app allows you to input missionary information, photos, and dates to generate a professional-looking meal planner image.
+This app allows you to input missionary information and photos to generate a professional-looking meal planner image.

 ## Features

 - **Multiple Companionships**: Support for 1-10 missionary companionships
 - **Photo Integration**: Upload photos for each missionary
 - **Phone Numbers**: Add phone numbers for each companionship
-- **Date Management**: Set dates for each day of the week
 - **Table Format**: Clean table layout with lines for manual entry
 - **Professional Output**: Generates a styled image using WeasyPrint
 - **Easy Download**: Download the generated planner as a PNG image